ancane/markdown-preview-mode/README.md

 ## Description
 Opens a preview in a browser, updated upon buffer save.
 Same preview window is valid across multiple markdown buffers.
+Scrolls browser window to keep your editing position visible.

 ## Dependencies